simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 #### Running the application

-The application is separated into two parts, the backend and the UI.
-The backend resides in the `cqrs-es` directory and the UI in the `cqrs-es-ui` directory.
-The given commands below have to be executed in the corresponding directory.
+The application is divided into two parts, the backend and the user interface.
+The backend is located in the `cqrs-es` directory and the user interface in the `cqrs-es-ui` directory.
+The commands given below must be executed in the corresponding directory.

-The tests for the backend can be run with
+The tests for the backend can be started with:

 ```shell
 ./gradlew test
 ```

-You can then start the backend with
+You can then start the backend with:

 ```shell
 ./gradlew bootRun
 ```

-The UI can be started with
+The user interface can be started with:

 ```shell
 ./gradlew desktopRun -DmainClass=MainKt --quiet